Greater Glasgow and Clyde Medicines

 Prescribing Resources

-This page is aimed at providing prescribers in NHS Greater Glasgow and Clyde with useful other resources that have been developed.
+This page is aimed at providing prescribers in NHS Greater Glasgow and Clyde with other useful resources that have been developed.
 It is not intended to contain guidelines (see Clinical Guidelines).
 This is an alphabetical list:

 Adding Medicines to EMIS and VISION that are not to be supplied by GP practices